 ALPRO UK – TAX STRATEGY

-At Alpro, everything we do must respect our ethical standards and the laws of all countries where we operate.
-Our Business Code of Conduct sets out our commitment to our stakeholders and the standards of behaviour to which all of us at Alpro must adhere.
+At Danone, everything we do must respect our ethical standards and the laws of all countries where we operate.
+Our Business Code of Conduct sets out our commitment to our stakeholders and the standards of behaviour to which all of us at Danone must adhere.
 This is vital not only for the effectiveness and the sustainability of our business, but also for the continued reinforcement of our dual economic and social commitments.

 The Alpro UK Tax Strategy comprises of 4 key components:

 We are committed to full compliance with all statutory obligations.
 We seek to comply with our tax filing, tax reporting and tax payment obligations in the UK; to ensure that the right amount of tax is paid at the right time.

 In relation to cross-border transactions, we apply the OECD standard and ensure that the transfer pricing policies implemented respect the “arm’s length principle”.